jjrom/resto/README.md

 This will build locally the jjrom/resto image and launch a resto container exposing the resto API service at **http://localhost:5252**

+To launch a default develop resto instance (i.e. with RESTO_DEBUG set to true and all database logs), just type :

+    ./deploy -e config-dev.env

+To launch a default develop resto instance using a connection pooling, just type :

+    ./deploy -e config-dev-pgbouncer.env

 ### [IMPORTANT] Docker on Mac M1
 If you're using docker on Mac with apple Silicon M1 chip, be sure to **turn off "Use Rosetta for x86/amd64 emulation on Apple Silicon"** in Docker Desktop > Settings > General.